BenMartinBaur/Azure-Virtual-Desktop/Az-MicroHack/Challenges/00-Pre-Reqs.md

 5. It's possible to have an empty host pool but it cannot service users.
 6. It's possible for a host pool not to have any application groups assigned to it but it cannot service users.
 7. Azure AD is required for AVD.
 This is because Azure AD user accounts and groups must always be used to assign users to AVD application groups.
 Azure AD is also used to authenticate users into the AVD service.
 AVD session hosts can also be members of an Azure AD domain and in this situation the AVD published applications and desktop sessions will also be launched and run (not just assigned) using Azure AD accounts.
-7. Alternatively AVD session hosts can be members of an AD DS (Active Directory Domain Services) domain and in this situation the AVD published applications and desktop sessions will be launched and run (but not assigned) using AD DS accounts.
+- 7. Alternatively AVD session hosts can be members of an AD DS (Active Directory Domain Services) domain and in this situation the AVD published applications and desktop sessions will be launched and run (but not assigned) using AD DS accounts.
 To reduce user and administrative overhead AD DS can be synchronized with Azure AD using Azure AD Connect.
-7. Finally AVD session hosts can, instead, be members of an Azure AD DS (Azure Active Directory Domain Services) domain and in this situation the AVD published applications and desktop sessions will be launched and run (but not assigned) using Azure AD DS accounts.
+- 7. Finally AVD session hosts can, instead, be members of an Azure AD DS (Azure Active Directory Domain Services) domain and in this situation the AVD published applications and desktop sessions will be launched and run (but not assigned) using Azure AD DS accounts.
 Azure AD is automatically synchronized with Azure AD DS, one way from Azure AD to Azure AD DS only.

+## Learning resources
+- The Azure Virtual Desktop construction set from the [Cloud Adoption Framework](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/scenarios/wvd/enterprise-scale-landing-zone)
+- Azure Virtual Desktop for the enterprise - [Architecture Center](https://docs.microsoft.com/en-us/azure/architecture/example-scenario/wvd/windows-virtual-desktop)
+- Azure Virtual Desktop Documentation - [Doc](https://docs.microsoft.com/en-us/azure/virtual-desktop/)